Spring Salad Recipe with Spice-Rubbed Salmon

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.

-“Eating the rainbow” is a phrase that refers to consuming a variety of colorful fruits and vegetables that provide a range of essential nutrients for good health.
+“Eating the rainbow” refers to consuming a variety of colorful fruits and vegetables that provide a range of essential nutrients for good health.
 The colors of fruits and vegetables indicate the different phytonutrients they contain, which have a range of health benefits.

-Red fruits and vegetables like tomatoes, watermelon, and strawberries are rich in lycopene, an antioxidant that has been linked to a reduced risk of heart disease and some cancers.
+Red fruits and vegetables like tomatoes, watermelon, and strawberries are rich in lycopene, an antioxidant linked to a reduced risk of heart disease and some cancers.

-Orange and yellow fruits and vegetables like carrots, sweet potatoes, and mangoes contain beta-carotene, which can help to promote healthy skin and eye health.
+Orange and yellow fruits and vegetables, such as carrots, sweet potatoes, and mangoes, contain beta-carotene, which can help promote healthy skin and eyes.

-Green fruits and vegetables like kale, spinach, and broccoli are packed with vitamins, minerals, and antioxidants that support overall health.
+Green fruits and vegetables, such as kale, spinach, and broccoli, are packed with vitamins, minerals, and antioxidants that support overall health.

-Eating the rainbow ensures that your body is getting a diverse range of nutrients that can help to support good health and prevent chronic diseases.
+Eating the rainbow ensures that your body gets a diverse range of nutrients that can help to support good health and prevent chronic diseases.
 This spring salad with spice-rubbed salmon checks a lot of colors off of the rainbow!

 Warm Salad Toppings